 In many cases, curves do not appear until the early teenage years.
 Small curves often go unnoticed until a child hits a growth spurt during puberty.
-Because scoliosis is rarely painful, children and their parents may not discover it until there are more obvious signs.
+Because scoliosis is not usually painful, children and their parents may not discover it until there are more obvious signs.

 In addition, adolescents tend to be modest.
-Many girls are self-conscious and tend to wear baggy clothing.
+Many girls may be self-conscious or wear baggy clothing.
 It isn't until they wear more form-fitting clothes (bathing suits, t-shirts) that the curves are apparent.

 Also, adolescents may not see their pediatricians on a regular basis.

 Why didn't our pediatrician see it sooner?

 Scoliosis curves can get worse very fast, especially during pre-adolescence.
 Your pediatrician may not have seen your child during this time of growth.

 What health problems might I have later in life as a result of scoliosis?

 Problems with scoliosis later in life are related to the size and location of the curve in the spine.
 In general, people with curves less than 30° have the same risks for back pain as people without scoliosis.
 People with larger, untreated curves (over 50° to 60°) are more likely to develop back pain, particularly in the lower back.